Skip to main content Skip to navigation

 Need

 The difference between cost and ability to pay.
-The student’s Expected Family Contribution, or Family Financial Responsibility (if applicable) is subtracted from their Cost of Attendance.
+The student’s Student Aid Index, or Family Financial Responsibility (if applicable) is subtracted from their Cost of Attendance.
 The remaining balance is the students financial need when assessing financial aid.

 Net Price